-No major marijuana sales impact seen from vaping illness outbreak as MJ retailers focus on consumer education
+No major marijuana sales impact seen from vaping crisis as retailers focus on education

 A recent outbreak of pulmonary illnesses tied to electronic vaping devices has reportedly caused five deaths and sickened 450 people, but state-legal cannabis retailers across the United States have not yet been hit by a serious downturn in vaporizer cartridge sales as a result of public panic.